 C is a popular programming language mostly used for writing system softwares.
 C is a compiled language.
 The C compiler compiles C code to produce machine instructions which can directly be run by CPU.

 A typical way of compiling a C program is to run the compiler on C code.
 The compiler will generate assembly language code and run assembler to get CPU instruction code.
 The translation of C code into assembly language is dependent on the compiler.
 Different compilers may use different strategies.
 But the differences are not much and there is a common pattern that every compiler follow.

-This book describes how a C code is translated into assembly language using gcc compiler on i386 platform.
-It describes translation of almost all language construct of C.
+This article describes how a C code is translated into assembly language using gcc compiler on i386 platform.
+It describes the translation of almost all language constructs of C.

-Pre req: C and little bit of assembly language.
+Pre req: C and a little bit of assembly language.

 Assembly language syntax

-Please note that the assembly language syntax used in this book is GNU assembler(GAS) syntax.
-The syntax is different than the MASM or NASM syntax.
+Please note that the assembly language syntax used in this article is GNU assembler(GAS) syntax.
+The syntax is different from the MASM or NASM syntax.

 Here is the major difference:

 Readers should get familiar with the GNU assembler syntax before reading this article.